gardener/landscaper/docs/guided-tour/hello-world/README.md

 landscaper-cli inst inspect -n example hello-world
 ```

-Another important entry of the status section of an installation is the `observedGeneration`.
-It describes to which
-version of the Installation, defined by its `generation`, the current status refers.
-So to check if the latest
+Another important entry in status section of an installation is the `observedGeneration`.
+It describes to which version of the installation, defined by its `generation`, the current status refers to.
+In order to check if the latest
-version of an Installation was processed, you must check in the status if the `phase` is equal to `Succeeded` or `Failed`
+version of an installation has been processed, you must check
+- whether `phase` is equal to `Succeeded` or `Failed`
-(or `DeleteFailed` if the deletion of the installation failed) and `generation` is equal to `observedGeneration`.
+(or `DeleteFailed`, if the deletion of the installation failed) and
+-  whether `generation` is equal to `observedGeneration`.

-On the target cluster, you should find the ConfigMap, that was deployed as part of the Helm chart:
+After the successfull installation, you should find the ConfigMap, which was deployed as part of the Helm chart, on the target cluster:

 ```shell
 kubectl get configmap -n example hello-world